Nabute/django-lisan/README.md

 ### Summary

-This `README.md` provides a comprehensive overview of the `django-lisan` package, including settings, installation, configuration, and usage instructions.
+This `README.md` provides a comprehensive overview of the `lisan` package, including settings, installation, configuration, and usage instructions.
 It covers how to create and retrieve translations for Django models and includes API examples for managing translated content.

 ## Contributing